Eddie Ward: Early life

 Ward was born on 21 March 1899 in Darlington, Sydney, New South Wales.
 He was the fourth child and oldest son born to Mary Ann (née Maher) and Edward James Ward; his father worked for the Sydney tramways.
-His parents, born in Australia, were of Irish Catholic descent.
+His parents were Australian-born, while all of his grandparents were Irish Catholics except for his paternal grandfather who was an English-born Protestant.

-Ward began his education at the St Francis de Sales convent school, later attending the Cleveland Street Public School and the Crown Street Public School.
+Ward began his education at the St Francis de Sales convent school in Surry Hills, later attending the Cleveland Street Public School and the Crown Street Public School.
+He was largely self-educated and was an avid reader.
 He left school at the age of 14 and worked variously as a fruit-picker, printer's devil, tarpaulin-maker, and as a clerk at a hardware store.
 He eventually found work at the Eveleigh Railway Workshops, but was sacked for his involvement in the 1917 general strike.
-In 1919 he received a head injury while protesting the deportation of labour leader Paul Freeman.
-During the 1920s, Ward worked on the tramways as a labourer and chainman.
-He supplemented his income by boxing professionally.
-He married Edith Bishop on 27 September 1924, with whom he had two children.
+In the same year, Ward was conscripted into the Militia for "home service", a form of compulsory military training.
+He refused to participate in some of his required duties and was detained at a military disciplinary camp at Middle Head for a week.